-The board of directors of the Company (the "Board") has fixed September 29, 2021, as the record date (the "Record Date") for the determination of persons entitled to receive notice of, and vote at, the Meeting and any adjournment thereof.
+The board of directors of the Company (the "Board") has fixed November 7, 2023, as the record date (the "Record Date") for the determination of persons entitled to receive notice of, and vote at, the Meeting and any adjournment thereof.
 Only Registered Shareholders at the close of business on the Record Date who either attend the Meeting personally or complete, sign and deliver a Proxy, or other suitable form of proxy, in the manner and subject to the provisions described above will be entitled to vote or to have their Common Shares voted at the Meeting.

 The Company is authorized to issue an unlimited number of Common Shares without par value.
-As at October 7, 2021, there were 81,893,300 Common Shares without par value issued and outstanding, each carrying the right to one vote.
+As at November 15, 2023, there were 130,586,151 Common Shares without par value issued and outstanding, each carrying the right to one vote.
 The Company has no other classes of voting securities.

-As at the date of this Information Circular, to the knowledge of the directors and executive officers of the Company, no one shareholder beneficially owns, or controls or directs, directly or indirectly, Common Shares carrying 10% or more of the voting rights attached to all of the outstanding Common Shares of the Company.
+As at the date of this Information Circular, to the knowledge of the directors and executive officers of the Company, no one shareholder beneficially owns, or controls or directs, directly or indirectly, Common Shares carrying 10% or more of the voting rights attached to all of the outstanding Common Shares of the Company, except as follows: